astrorama/PhosphorosDoc/source/user_manual/intro.rst

 Introduction
 ************

-Phosphoros is an implementation of a photometric redshift template fitting method.
-For each model of a large set, computed from red-shifted and absorbed Spectral Energy Distributions (SEDs), is derived a probability from the comparison of the computed to the observed photometric values.
-It can produce Probability Density Function (PDF) in different dimensions, the most common and useful one being the 1-D PDF providing probabilities as a function of redshift, but it can also output the most likely photometric redshift.
+Phosphoros is a Python script packaging a number of C++ executables which implement a photometric redshift template fitting algorithm.
+In short, a large grid of photometric models is first computed by integrating red-shifted and absorbed Spectral Energy Distributions (SEDs) through the filter transmission curves.
+In the second step, the likelihood of each model is derived by measuring its distance (though a Chi2 value for example) to the observed photometric values.
+Probability Density Functions (PDFs) providing probabilities as a function of redshift is the typical output, but PDFs in any of the other considered parameters can also be produced.

-The user manual is organized in a way to quickly use Phosphoros and next go deeper and deeper of how to use Phosphoros.It finishes with a description of the file formats manipulated by Phosphoros.

-The user manual consists of the following sections:
+This user manual contains the following sections:

-- :ref:`Quickstart tutorial <quickstart>`: 15 minutes quickstart tutorial
+- :ref:`Quickstart tutorial <quickstart>`
-- :ref:`First Steps <user-manual-first-steps>`: First steps with Phosphoros
+- :ref:`First Steps <user-manual-basic-steps>`
-- :ref:`Advanced Features <user-manual-advanced>`: Advanced features with Phosphoros
+- :ref:`Advanced Features <user-manual-advanced>`
-- :ref:`File Format Reference <format-reference-section>`: File format reference needed for Phosphoros
+- :ref:`File Format Reference <format-reference-section>`